 How does artificial saliva get the ADA Seal?

-A company earns the ADA Seal for its product by producing scientific evidence that the product is safe and effective.
-The ADA Council on Scientific Affairs carefully evaluates the evidence according to objective guidelines.
+A company earns the ADA Seal by producing scientific evidence that the safety and efficacy of its product.
+The ADA Council on Scientific Affairs carefully evaluates the evidence according to objective requirement.
 Artificial saliva currently on the market is a relatively simple product.
 The Council generally reviews the list of ingredients for safety and effectiveness.

 Why look for artificial saliva brands that display the ADA Seal?